crcn/browsertap/docs/roadmap.md

 1. Enable people to create automation flows for any device.
 2. No code required.
 3. Could be used to test eyebrowse against multiple platforms.
 (BOOM TESTCEPTION).
+4. Ability to create scripts which execute features against apps.
+Installing extensions for instance.
+5. Make device testing more consistent.

 ## Other ideas